artsy/README/.github/ISSUE_TEMPLATE/engineering-manager-onboarding.md

 - [ ] Your manager should have scheduled 1:1s for you with the other engineering managers, including the CTO, and other leadership people.

+- [ ] While already mentioned in the previous onboarding checklist, it bears repeating for you as a manager that you should internalize [Artsy’s Values](/culture/what-is-artsy.md#artsy-values) and our [Engineering Principles](/culture/engineering-principles.md).

 ## Your first ~two months

 The goal of onboarding is to set you up for success as a new engineering manager at Artsy.
 To that end, your main objective during this time will be to gather knowledge and context.
 You will be given ample time to get acquainted with your new peers, our business, our tech, and our strategies that bind them all together.